yannguerin/role_of_luck_in_health_inequality/README.md

 We've used conda for our virtual environment.
 Please ensure conda is installed on your machine (see [Install Conda](https://docs.conda.io/projects/conda/en/stable/#install))

-The following commands are for a UNIX based operating system and should be run in a terminal.
+The following commands work on UNIX based and Windows operating systems.
+For UNIX based operating systems run the commands in a terminal.
 For Windows, use Anaconda Prompt to run the commands.

 Create a virtual environment using conda, and install the required packages, by following this command: